 I believe a foundation of wellness is created in the health classroom.
 Throughout the year, during two dedicated health classes a month, my students are introduced to each component and learn why it’s important.
 They understand how to strengthen each area of life.
 And they learn how the components work together and influence one another.
 Additionally, students develop a common language and learn how to identify elements of health beyond the classroom.
 This final note of common language is where a total health curriculum becomes the foundation for a school wellness program.

 Establish a School Wellness Program

-When you hear the words “school wellness program” you may shudder, assuming that it entails detailed and intricate programing.
+When you hear the words “school wellness program” you may shudder, assuming that it entails detailed and intricate programming.
 But have no fear, this isn’t the case.
-The brilliant thing about total health and wellness is that it’s multi-dimensional.
+The brilliant thing about total health and wellness is that it's multi-dimensional.
 This means you are most likely already touching on each component throughout the school experience.
 Therefore the real challenge isn’t in creating activities.
 It is in identifying and classifying what you are already doing and attaching common language to it under the umbrella of wellness.
 As mentioned early, it is this common language and understanding of health that empowers teachers and students to connect the dots and see how each aspect of life plays a vitally important role in well-being!

 Time to Commit to Wellness

 I hope this lengthy post has clear confusion about total health and school wellness programs.
 Furthermore, I hope it has sparked an interest in intentionally improving student well-being.
 Just in case you've been intrigued, check out my post about how to start a school wellness program.
 And if you want to continue learning about total health education and school wellness, please sign up for our free Intro to Health Bundlth and subscribe to our newsletter.

 We've got you covered!
 Get instant access to five free health lesson plans for in-person or digital instruction.